Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Search

-With either tool, there’s no need to waste valuable time scrolling through thousands of messages,
+With either tool, there’s no need to waste valuable time scrolling through thousands of messages.

-Slack allows you to search by person, channel, time, or even by snippets of text within an attached document; though the freemium version will limit you to 10,000 messages.
+Slack allows you to search by person, channel, time, or even by snippets of text within an attached document, though the freemium version will limit you to 10,000 messages.

-The Lowdown
+The lowdown

-That said, if you’re not keen on shelling out big bucks on tools which, let’s face it, have their share of flaws, there could just be a third option out there capable of solving your team’s communication and collaboration needs.
+That said, if you’re not keen on shelling out big bucks on tools that, let’s face it, have their share of flaws, there could just be a third option out there capable of solving your team’s communication and collaboration needs.

 Meet Brosix

+If you’re looking for a tool that could be a Basecamp or Slack alternative, Brosix might be the right fit for you.
 Brosix is a real-time communication and collaboration solution for teams of all types and sizes.

 Brosix combines effective communication channels, robust IM features, and industry-leading security protocols over a private team network to streamline teamwork and safeguard company data across one central platform.